 This again might reflect on Gwyndolin’s personal circumstances given that he too wasn’t a pureblood medial like the rest of his kind.
 However, it affirms that the medials were a dying race.
 If their divine forefathers were still around, these humans should have already been known quantities in whatever corner of the world they lived, revered as demigods or some similar holy being.
 Instead, Irithyll alone actively seeks out humans with their traits and still hasn’t found them all by the present day.
 That scenario is indicative of a bloodline that has been spread thin across various branches and lives in relative obscurity.
 Whether the progeny were the product of love or mere pleasure, their families clearly have long since fallen apart.
 Otherwise, Irithyll would be a city of divinity like Anor Londo and not just nobility.
 But instead, we are given no indication of any gods living in the city besides the royalty, making it far more likely that the populace consisted almost entirely of aristocratic humans fortunate enough to bear obvious relation to the revered medials.

 The nigh extinction of the medials is further supported by Yuria, who plainly states that the gods are “no more” as of the current events of the game.
 The only possible exceptions are either MIA or impossible for Yuria to know are still alive, like Shira.
-While some might point to the Silver Knights as proof that the divine race has carried on in Irithyll, these aren’t the same knights encountered in DS1 — they are weak to the Hollowslayer Greatsword, indicating that they are Undead and thus human.
-Indeed, some Irithyllian statues depict a young squire holding a Silver Knight’s straight sword in a manner reminscent of Anor Londo’s Silver Knight statues.
+While some fans point to the Silver Knights, these aren’t the same enemies encountered in DS1 — they are weak to the Hollowslayer Greatsword, indicating them to be Undead and thus human.
+Indeed, some Irithyllian statues depict a young squire holding a Silver Knight’s straight sword in a manner reminiscent of Anor Londo’s Silver Knight statues.
 Evidently, the original Silver Knights have died out since the events of DS1, necessitating a new generation be knighted and carry on their age-old traditions and fighting style.
 These statues are propaganda for the local citizens to embody the same chivalric virtues as the Silver Knights if not try and become knights themselves, so they should reflect the populace.
 And this new batch were recruited not from medials but humans.
+This would explain why they occasionally draw out the power of lightning from their holy weapons when attacking, an attempt to project legitimacy absent pure medial blood.

 While doubtful to have been Gwyndolin’s first choice, there was probably no better option for restoring their clan.
 If most gods had died or gone missing by that point, wouldn’t the rightful inheritors of their legacy be their descendants?
 Likewise, wouldn’t most humans be happy with receiving land, status, and wealth from a country claiming to be their homeland?
 Most probably never even knew of their divine lineage until officials from the country said to be home to the Allfather came by to pick them up.
 It would be surreal if not bizarre for the humans involved, sure, but it would also be very tempting.
 At the same time, the description for the Irithyllian face option implies that this invitation wasn’t optional, so it wasn’t as if they could continue on with their current lives anyway.
 The chief god wanted to rebuild the old system regardless of the racial makeup of his subjects or their willingness to relocate.
 Everyone had duties or obligations to fulfill on account of their blood, and that was that.